The Test Plan tab of Web Client enables you to create tests and design test steps.

-Select the folder where you want to add the new test subject, and click Paste ().
+Select the folder where you want to add the new test folder, and click Paste ().

 Alternatively, you can hover over the folder and select More Actions > Paste.

-Hover over the test subject you want to rename, and select More Actions > Rename.
+Hover over the test folder you want to rename, and select More Actions > Rename.

 Enter the new name.

-Select the test subject you want to delete and click Delete.
+Select the test folder you want to delete and click Delete.

-Alternatively, you can hover over the test subject and select More Actions > Delete.
+Alternatively, you can hover over the test folder and select More Actions > Delete.

 In the confirmation dialog box, select one of the following option and click Yes.

-Delete folders only Deletes the test subject and moves the tests under the test subject to the Unattached folder.
-Delete folders and tests Deletes the test subject folder, its sub-folders, and all tests under the folders.
+Delete folders only Deletes the test folder and moves the tests under the test folder to the Unattached folder.
+Delete folders and tests Deletes the test folder folder, its sub-folders, and all tests under the folders.
 All test scripts are also deleted from the file system.

-You create tests under existing test subject folders, except the Unattached or the root Subject folder.
+You create tests under existing test folders, except the Unattached or the root Subject folder.

 To create a test: